likamrat/ARMadillo/README.md

 ## ARMadillo k8s Multi-Master Deployment
 ### Clone the repo

+**Note: For multi master deployment, ARMadillo supports more then 3 master and more/less then 2 worker nodes.
+To add more master nodes and add/subtract worker nodes, simply edit these in the ```ARMadillo/deploy/multi_master/env_vars.sh``` file.**

 1. SSH to the masters and workers nodes using the default *raspberry* password and clone the ARMadillo github repository you've just forked.

 	```sudo apt-get install git -qy && git clone https://github.com/<your github username>/ARMadillo.git```